shruthiyk/Computer-Systems/Assignment2/README.md

 Queues are used quite a bit in operating systems and high performance systems, especially when performance matters.
 Do a little outside research, and edit test section of the Readme.
 Answer specifically: Why is a ring buffer useful and/or when should it be used?

 # TODO: Put your answer here

+Queue is a linear data structure.
+The operations, Enqueue() ,Dequeue(), front() , isEmpty(), isFull() insert and remove one data at a time.
+Their time complexity is constant and is defined by O(1);

+Queue has a certain limitations:
+The data has to be inserted at one end and can be removed from the other end only.
+The allocation can be from either left or right but the rear and front end remain fixed once the memory is allocated for the queue array.
+Since the size of the queue and the operations are fixed, there is a possibility of memory wastage.
+Consider an example: say we fix the queue size to 5. add five elements, and delete two elements.
+As per the data structure design and implementation, the elements are removed but the other elements do not shift towards the front end.
+This causes two spaces to go unused.
+If it was integers, then 8 bytes remains unused until the entire queue is deleted.

+The concept of Circular queue can be used to address the aboved mentioned problem.
+Circular queue is implementation of queue with rear and front end forming a loop instead of regular linear endings.
+This is just a logical implementation and the allocation of the meomory is always linear.
+Circular queue is implemented as circular array concept.
+This is best suited when the maximum size for queue is fixed.
+For dynamic allocation LinkedList implementation is preferred.

+Some of the advantages of circular queue:
+It is memory efficient.
+Because when the an element is deleted, it is utilized again when needed.
+Insertion and deletion are performed at constant time This has less memmory consumption.
+The memory of any deleted process can be used by a new process Buffering, rebuffering issue in multimedia is addressed using circular queue.
+Useful in multiprocess synchronization.
+Best example is Producer-Consumer problem.

+Cons:
+It is slightly difficult to implement circular queue than the linear queue.
+This is useful only when the maximum size for queue is fixed.

 # Resources to help